DT021/invis/README.md

 *This is the essence of Invis, to make type checking/enforcing invisible to the end user, yet highly customizable to the library/framework author, as we will see below.*

 ## The 'Function' keyword
-*(This keyword is predefined in Invis's source code and is meant to represent a [callable](https://docs.python.org/3/library/functions.html#callable) in python, in other words, it enforces that the argument passed to it must be *callable*, much like the keyword 'int' enforces that the argument must be an integer.
+*(This keyword is predefined in Invis's source code and is meant to represent a [callable](https://docs.python.org/3/library/functions.html#callable) in python, in other words, it enforces that the argument passed to it must be callable, much like the keyword 'int' enforces that the argument must be an integer.
 It is the only keyword added by the framework.)*
 ```python
 # example2.py